A pedagogical history of compactness: Developing the definition

 Consider $S_\Omega =\{ \alpha \:|\: \alpha$ is an ordinal number and $\alpha < \Omega \}$ with the order topology, where $\Omega$ is the first uncountable ordinal number.
 (See diagram below.
 The first {\em infinite} ordinal, $\omega$, is the first ordinal after ``exhausting'' the natural numbers.
 The first {\em uncountable} ordinal, $\Omega$, is the ordinal after ``exhausting" the countable ordinals.)\\

-We know that all closed subsets of compact sets are compact (and vice versa).
+We know that all closed subsets of compact sets are compact (and all compact sets are closed).
 So $S_\Omega$ is not compact since it is not closed in the compact set $S_\Omega \cup \{\Omega\}$.

 However, it turns out that $S_\Omega$ is limit-point compact.
-To see why this is true, we will use the fact that any countable subset of $S_\Omega$ has an upper bound in $S_\Omega$~\cite[p.
-67]{mun1}.
+To see why this is true, we will use the fact that any countable subset of $S_\Omega$ has an upper bound in $S_\Omega$.
 If we take any infinite subset of $S_\Omega$, it has a countably infinite subset, which we will call $X$.
 Since $X$ is countable, it has an upper bound, let's call it $b$, in $S_\Omega$.
 But the interval $[1,b]$ is compact since $S_\Omega$ has the l.u.b. property.
 So there must be a point in $[1,b]$ which is a limit point (of both $X$ and any set containing it).
 Thus, $S_\Omega$ is limit-point compact.
 Essentially the same argument shows that any sequence in $S_\Omega$ must have a convergent subsequence in $S_\Omega$, so $S_\Omega$ is sequentially compact.

-We see then that limit-point/sequential compactness and open-cover compactness do not agree on abstract topological spaces.
-However, it turns out that there is a way to generalize the notion of sequence, using nets and filters to formulate concepts similar to sequential compactness that do agree.
-We will define these concepts in the next section.